 Duke Energy Ohio Price to Compare

-Duke Energy residential ‘Price to Compare’ (Rate RS) for the generation supply portion of your bill for the period of January 4, 2021 until March 31, 2021 is $.0534/kWh.
+Duke Energy residential ‘Price to Compare’ (Rate RS) for the generation supply portion of your bill for the period of April 1, 2021 until May 31, 2021 is $.0536/kWh.
 This is the rate you will pay for electric generation if you do not switch to an alternative electricity supplier.
 If you have a different rate code or use > 1000 kWh/month during certain months of the year, your price to compare may differ.
 Refer to your most recent Duke Energy utility bill to confirm your specific price to compare when shopping for an electricity supplier.